batiste/django-page-cms/doc/navigation-template-tags.rst

 pages_children_menu
 ===================

-The pages_children_menu tag shows all the dirent children of the given page.
-Unlike the pages_menu tag it is not recursive: the children's children, and so on are not displayed.
+The pages_children_menu tag shows all the direct children of the given page.
+Unlike the pages_menu tag it is not recursive: the children's children and so on, are not displayed.
 This is typically used for a secondary navigation menu.

 Use the following snippet to display a list of all the